LaxarJS/ax-developer-tools-widget/README.md

 ### 4. Embed the laxar-developer-tools-content Application

 *R4.1* The widget MUST embed the laxar-developer-tools-content application to provide the developer tools for all browser.
-Refer to the [laxar-developer-tools-content](https://github.com/LaxarJS/laxar-developer-tools-content/README.md) for details.
+Refer to the [laxar-developer-tools-content](https://github.com/LaxarJS/laxar-developer-tools-content/blob/v2.0.0/README.md) project for details.

 ## Integration